-23 Indeed, by the time of the crisis, rich Argentines had already taken their resources from the Argentina's financial system to deposit them in foreign banks [46].
+23 Indeed, by the time of the crisis, rich Argentines had already taken their resources from the Argentina's financial system to deposit them in foreign rates followed the same trend.
+Liquidity fall inducing the federal and provincial governments issued bonds in the form of scrip to pay public salaries.
+This quasi-money was allowed to circulate as currency, worsening the situation [58].

-24 On the 19th of March 2001, Domingo Cavallo, Minister of Economy under Menem and architect of the currency board ten years earlier, replaced Ricardo Lopez Murphy, who resigns as Minister of Economy.
+On the 19th of March 2001, Domingo Cavallo, Minister of Economy under Menem and architect of the currency board ten years ear lier, replaced Ricardo Lopez Murphy, who resigns as Minister of Economy.